roadsidemultimedia/Docs/configure/global-options.md

 # Options #

-PageLines DMS provides users with a number of global settings, allowing them to change their site's layout, add social intergration, control colors, styles and more.
+PageLines DMS provides users with a number of global settings, allowing them to change their site's layout, add social integration, control colors, styles and more.

 ## Admin Shortcuts ##